robocopklaus/dotfiles/README.md

 ## :robot: Automated installation

+:warning: Please backup your current settings.
+They may very well be overwritten!

 After you've successfully installed macOS you can just copy & paste this line into the terminal:

 ```